phamcongthuy/challenge/_live/environment-california-research-policy-center.md

   dirty energy we don’t need.
 It shouldn’t be this way.
-Through intentional policies, we have the power to end this problem and create a more livable, breathable, and greener city for all—most importantly for our youngest residentsâ€”while creating pathways into good, clean manufacturing jobs for youth and underserved communities.
+Through intentional policies, we have the power to end this problem and create a more livable, breathable, and greener city for all—most importantly for our youngest residents—while creating pathways into good, clean manufacturing jobs for youth and underserved communities.